altmp/altv-docs/articles/bytecode_module.md

 So these have to be manually specified, so they are also compiled.
 To do this just:

-5. Add all files that should additionally be compiled to the `extra-compile-files` array in the `resource.cfg`
+5. Add all files that should additionally be compiled to the `extra-compile-files` array in the `resource.toml`

 That array accepts the same paths as the `client-files` option does, so it is possible to include a whole folder for example.